yannclement/gnde/README.md

 Here you can see the desktop, on top at left, you have 2 workspaces; at right the status bar with lan, battery, audio and time informations.
 ![desktop](https://raw.githubusercontent.com/yannclement/gnde/master/dwm_desktop.png)

-Here you can see Chromium on worksape 2:
+Here you can see Chromium on workspace 1:
 ![chrome](https://raw.githubusercontent.com/yannclement/gnde/master/dwm_chrome.png)

-Here it's the terminal Konsole with application launcher Rofi:
+Here it's the terminal Konsole with application launcher Rofi on workspace 2:
 ![terminal and rofi](https://raw.githubusercontent.com/yannclement/gnde/master/dwm_terminal_rofi.png)

 In bonus: